EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/astro.cosmo.md

 ### astro.cosmo.inv_e_z

-1/E(z) cosmological function Package: astro.cosmo Description: Calculate 1/E(z) cosmological function, in which E(z) is proportional to the time derivative of the
+1/E(z) cosmological function Package: astro.cosmo Description: Calculate 1/E(z) cosmological function, in which E(z) is proportional to the time derivative of the logarithm of the scale factor.